 - OTD Applicants: Submit copies of OT Licensure and NBCOT certification to the Office of Admissions (may be uploaded to GradCAS or sent via email to email@example.com):

 - Proof of occupational therapy certification or eligibility for certification in the U.S. (copy of NBCOT certification, state license, or application for same)

 - Proof of licensure to practice (if applicable in the state of current practice)

-- Specialty Track Certificate Applicants: Submit copies of your professional licensure to the Office of Admissions (may be sent via email to firstname.lastname@example.org)
+- Specialty Track Certificate Applicants: Submit copies of your professional licensure to the Office of Admissions (may be may be uploaded to GradCAS or sent via email to firstname.lastname@example.org)

 - Explain in detail how this specialty track intersects with your clinical experience and your professional goals.